1994 Open Gaz de France

-The 1994 Open Gaz de France was a women's tennis tournament played on indoor carpet courts at the Stade Pierre de Coubertin in Paris in France that was part of Tier II of the 1994 WTA Tour.
+The 1994 Open Gaz de France was a women's tennis tournament played on indoor carpet courts at the Stade Pierre de Coubertin in Paris, France that was part of Tier II of the 1994 WTA Tour.
 It was the 2nd edition of the tournament and was held from 15 February until 20 February 1994.
 First-seeded Martina Navratilova won the singles title and earned $80,000 first-prize money.